Skip to main content

 Template UI

-The mod.io Unity Plugin features Component & Template UI which both have built-in support for monetization, including conveniently purchasing through multiple platform storefronts!
+The mod.io Unity Plugin features Component UI & Template UI which both have built-in support for Monetization, including conveniently purchasing through multiple platform storefronts.
 If you'd like to try it out, unpack the 'Experimental UI' .unitypackage found within the plugin.
 Once mod.io & your platform are configured with your SKUs, no additional work is required to integrate this into the UI solutions!

 Integration